note3crafter/AnywhereBackpack/README.md

 O O
 OOO
 ```
-|Then create chest named 'Backpack'.
+Then create chest named 'Backpack'.

-|Tap somewhere with holding chest (backpack).
+Tap somewhere with holding chest (backpack).
 Then large chest window will be displayed.

-|Throw items into chest, then close.
+Deposit items with backpack, then close.

-|Reopen with chest and you can withdraw items
+Reopen chest. you can withdraw items